edward-prosser/corda-docs/content/en/docs/cdl/ledger-evolution-view/modelling-the-ledger.md

 # Modelling the Ledger

 The Corda Ledger can be considered as a Directed Acyclic Graph (DAG) in which:

-- States are created as outputs to a transaction
+* States are created as outputs to a transaction.
-- States are consumed as inputs to transactions
+* States are consumed as inputs to transactions.
-- Commands are properties of transactions
+* Commands are properties of transactions.
-- Parties sign transactions
+* Parties sign transactions.

-We could illustrate this as follows:
+You could illustrate this as follows:

 {{< figure zoom="../resources/cdl-ledger-dag.png" width="800" title="Click to zoom image in new tab/window" >}}

-However, it is difficult to get all the information we want to show into this format, so we will use a similar form but modify the graph's nodes to align more closely to the representations of states already introduced in the Smart Contract view.
+However, it is difficult to get all the information you may want to show into this format.
+To convey more information, you can use a similar form but modify the graph's nodes to align more closely to the representations of states already introduced in the Smart Contract view.

-We will also not show the signers to the transaction as separate nodes, instead we will just attach them to the transactions directly.
+In the following examples, the diagrams do not show the signers to the transaction as separate nodes, instead they are attached to the transactions directly.